 The situation is complicated by the fact that liturgical and linguistic differences were not conform.
 While as a rule, Armenian Christians spoke and heard Mass in Armenian, the same cannot be said for Melkite Christians, who might still speak and hear Mass in Greek, but were just as likely to speak and worship in Syriac or Arabic.
 Jacobites, Copts and Nestorians appear to have spoken and worshiped predominantly in Syriac or Arabic, but this adds to confusion when dealing with contemporary records since neither the use of Arabic in documents nor Arab-sounding names necessarily denoted Muslims ― a factor that has undoubtedly contributed to earlier exaggerations of the size of the Muslim population under crusader rule.

-All these forms of “Orthodox” Christians were viewed with various degrees of skepticism by the Roman Catholic hierarchy.
+All these forms of Orthodox Christians were viewed with various degrees of skepticism by the Roman Catholic hierarchy.
 Theologians were very concerned about the ― to layman’s eyes ― microscopic differences in doctrinal interpretation.
 Some of these Christian sects were considered “heretics,” but most were viewed merely as “schematics” ― by the Church.
 That said, it is critical to an understanding of crusader rule in the Holy Land to remember that the crusader states were not theocracies run by religious scholars, but secular states run by educated but fundamentally hard-nosed, practical, fighting men.

 The feudal elites of the crusader states might have been pious enough to take the cross, but that did not make them masters of theology.
 They had answered the Pope’s call to “liberate” the native Christians from Muslim oppression, and the evidence is quite overwhelming that they did exactly that.
 Nor did they suddenly start oppressing those Christians themselves.
 On the contrary, all local Christians, regardless of liturgical rite, were immediately freed of the taxes, humiliations, and indignities imposed on them by Muslim rule.

-The rule they “imposed” on the liberated territories, furthermore, borrowed far more from the traditions of the Eastern Roman Empire (Byzantium) than Western Europe.
+The rule they established in the liberated territories, furthermore, borrowed far more from the traditions of the Eastern Roman Empire (Byzantium) than Western Europe.
 Recent scholarship demonstrates that, contrary to earlier assumptions, the crusader states did not introduce any form of serfdom on the native peasants ― Christian or Muslim.
 On the contrary, although agricultural workers were effectively “tied” to the land, they did not owe any of the other feudal dues.
 Thus they were not required to work the lord’s land, did not have to pay to marry, retained ownership of their homes and moveable goods, and paid sometimes as little as one quarter of the crops to their lord.

 Furthermore, for members of the native elites, the situation under crusader rule was full of opportunities for advancement and enrichment.
 The new rulers needed the support of local elites in order to govern.
 The native elites had opportunities in a wide range of fields from collecting taxes and administering rural communities as “scribes” and “ra’is,” to serving as tax-collectors, harbor-masters, and accountants in the cities.
 Christopher MacEvitt in his excellent work The Crusades and the Christian World of the East: Rough Tolerance has provided examples of native Christians being land-owners in their own right, and being wealthy enough to make charitable bequests of significant value.
-In addition, he claims to have identified native Christians serving as knights and, in one case, even as Marshal of Jerusalem.
+In addition, he identifies native Christians serving as knights and, in one case, even as Marshal of Jerusalem.
 While earlier historians have assumed that these native Christians “must have” first converted to Latin Christianity, MacEvitt argues that there is no evidence of this whatsoever.

 On the contrary, MacEvitt notes that there is ample evidence of the Frankish and native Christian communities intermingling not just in the bazaars and taverns, but on pilgrimage, by sharing churches, by taking part in the same processions, and by using each other’s priests as confessors ― a clear indication that for the average Frank the common belief in Christ outweighed the theological differences that animated church scholars.
 Riley-Smith notes that native Christian clergy enjoyed the privilege of being exempt from the jurisdiction of secular courts just as much as Latin clergy did.
 MacEvitt notes that the reason almost all Greek Orthodox patriarchs were replaced by Latin patriarchs is that the Greek churchmen had already fled the Holy Land in the face of Muslim persecution before the arrival of the crusades.
 He notes further that on their arrival “the crusaders enthroned the Greek patriarch in Antioch in the cathedral, recognizing his authority over Latins and Melkites alike.”
 (MacEvitt, p.
 111.)
 Adding, “more Melkite bishops could be found throughout Palestine after the crusader conquest than had been there in the previous fifty years.”
 (MacEvitt, p.
 112).
 The only instance of a Melkite bishop being ousted had to do with power politics (an attempt by the Greek Emperor to impose his authority) not church politics.